ese5160/a14g-final-submission-t16-ecosavers/README.md

 - Device Functionality
 - Sensors:
-   - Humidity and Temperature Sensor: This sensor detects the moisture content of the garbage deposited into the bin.
+   - Humidity and Temperature Sensor: This sensor detects the level of humidity of the garbage deposited into the bin.
 It helps in distinguishing between wet and dry waste, facilitating accurate sorting.
-Also, this sensor measures the temperature of the garbage, providing additional data for waste classification and environmental monitoring.
+Also, this sensor measures the temperature of the garbage, providing additional data for waste classification and environmental monitoring, and preventing the risk caused by high-temperature waste.

 - Actuators:
-   - Stepper Motor: The stepper motor is responsible for driving the platform within the bin to facilitate automatic sorting.
-Based on the detection from the humidity and temperature sensors, the stepper motor adjusts the position of the platform to direct garbage into the appropriate bin.
+   - Stepper Motor: The stepper motor is responsible for driving the platform within the corresponding bin to facilitate automatic sorting.
+Based on the detection from the humidity and temperature sensor, the stepper motor adjusts the position of the platform to direct garbage into the appropriate bin.

 - Microcontroller (MCU):
-   - A microcontroller serves as the brain of the smart bin, coordinating the operation of sensors, actuators, and other components.
-It processes data from sensors, executes sorting algorithms, and controls the movement of the stepper motor.
+   - A microcontroller serves as the brain of the smart bin, coordinating the operation of sensors, actuators, and other related components.
+It processes data detected from sensors, executes sorting algorithms, and controls the movement of the stepper motor.

 - Connectivity Module:
    - Wi-Fi Module: An onboard Wi-Fi module enables Internet connectivity, allowing the smart bin to communicate with external devices and platforms.
-It facilitates data transmission to cloud-based servers for analysis and enables remote monitoring and control via web or mobile applications.
+It facilitates data transmission to cloud-based servers for analysis and enables remote monitoring and control via web or mobile applications such as Node-RED.

 - User Interface:
    - Web: A user-friendly interface accessible through web provides users with real-time data on waste composition and system performance.

 - Power Supply:
    - Power Management Unit: A power management unit regulates the voltage supplied to various components of the smart bin, ensuring stable and efficient operation.
-It include a 5V boost and 3.3V buck for adjusting the system volatge to the volatge required for different components.
+It include a 5V boost and 3.3V buck for adjusting the system volatge to the what is required for different components.

 - QR Code:
    - QR Code Reader: A QR code scanner is integrated into the smart bin, allowing users to perform tasks such as resetting the status of the UI showing.
 Users can simply use the specific QR code and make it scaned by the QR code reader located on the bin.